cabbibo/farce4/Assets/NatCorder/README.md

 - On WebGL, NatCorder requires Chrome 47 or Safari 27 and up

 ## Notes
-- NatCorder doesn't have full support for recording UI canvases that are in Screen Space - Overlay mode.
+- NatCorder doesn't support recording UI canvases that are in Screen Space - Overlay mode.
 See [here](https://forum.unity3d.com/threads/render-a-canvas-to-rendertexture.272754/#post-1804847).
-- On Android, it is strongly recommended to enable 'Multithreaded Rendering' in Player Settings.
-It greatly improves recording performance.
 - On iOS, NatCorder requires the Metal graphics API.
 OpenGL ES is not supported on iOS.
 - When building for WebGL, make sure that 'Use Prebuild Engine' is disabled in Build Settings.
 - When recording audio, make sure that the 'Bypass Listener Effects' and 'Bypass Effects' flags on your `AudioSource`s are turned off.